petsc/petsc/doc/faq/index.rst

 Or you can use the Fortran concatination ``//`` and ``char(10)``; for example ``'some string'//char(10)//'another string`` on the next line.

-How Can I Implement Callbacks Using C++ Class Methods?
+How can I implement callbacks using C++ class methods?
 ------------------------------------------------------

 Declare the class method static.
 Static methods do not have a ``this`` pointer, but the